Upfront Pricing on Air Conditioning Service Calls in Virginia

 Keep Cool All Summer Long!
 Call Snell Today!

 When your air conditioning unit is causing you trouble, call the team at Snell Heating & Air Conditioning.
 You can count on our trusted team to provide you with top-notch air conditioning repair services.
-Our staff also offers other HVAC services including furnace repair, air conditioning installation, and heating system installation.
-Our team of friendly, reliable technicians will ensure your home is cool and comfortable all summer long.
+Our staff also offers other plumbing and HVAC services including furnace repair, air conditioning installation, water heater maintenance, and heating system installation.
+We are able to help you with problems such as water heater leaks, broken air conditioners, loud furnaces, and inefficient sump pumps.
+Our team of friendly, reliable technicians will ensure your home is cool and comfortable.
 Contact us for an appointment today!

 Why is My Outside AC Unit Making a Loud Noise?

 If your air conditioner is making a loud noise throughout standard operation, there may be an issue with the system.

 The outdoor air conditioner condenser unit may produce a banging sound if the fan becomes loose.
 When the fan becomes unstable, it will begin to hit and damage the interior walls, wires, and components.
 To avoid excessive damage to your system, we recommend scheduling an air conditioner repair with a certified professional.

 An air conditioning system will make a hissing or whistling noise when a refrigerant leak forms on a refrigerant line or coil.
 If you notice this type of sound, it’s important to hire a licensed air conditioning service to fix the leak before the levels become too low.
 Once the system loses its refrigerant, it will be unable to remove the heat from the air in your home.